robisim74/qwik-speak/docs/translate.md

 ["Value 1", "Value 2"]
 ```

+## Arrays and objects as values
-It can get arrays and objects directly from json files:
+It can get arrays and objects directly from files:
 ```json
 {
   "home": {